browserengineering/book/book/html.md

 are mis-parsed as multiple attributes, and the final slash on the self-closing tags is incorrectly treated as an extra attribute.
 A better parser would fix these issues.
-But let's instead leave our parser as is---these issues aren't going to be a problem for the toy browser we're building---and move on to integrating it with our browser.
+But let's instead leave our parser as is---these issues aren't going to be a problem for the browser we're building---and move on to integrating it with our browser.